Chuck Bednarik: Professional career

-Bednarik was the first player selected in the 1949 NFL Draft by the Philadelphia Eagles, where he went on to start on both offense (as a center) and defense (as a linebacker) for the Eagles.
-He was a member of the Eagles' NFL Championship teams in 1949 and 1960.
-In the final play of the 1960 NFL Championship Game, Bednarik, the last Eagle between Green Bay's Jim Taylor and the end zone, tackled Taylor at the Eagles' eight-yard line, and remained atop Taylor as the final seconds ticked off the clock, ensuring the Packers could not run another play and preserving a 17–13 Eagles victory.
+Bednarik played 58 minutes in the 1960 NFL Championship Game.
+In the final play of that game, Bednarik was the last Eagles defensive player between the Green Bay Packers' Jim Taylor and the end zone.
+Bednarik tackled Taylor at the Eagles' eight-yard line, and remained atop Taylor as the final seconds ticked off the clock, ensuring the Packers could not run another play and preserving a 17–13 Eagles victory and the 1960 NFL championship.
+Once the clock ran out, Bednarik said, "'You can get up now, Jim, this game is over....'"
 The controversy surrounding this play led to the NFL putting in a rule penalizing defensive players for not allowing an offensive player to get up off the field.

+Eagle quarterback Norm Van Brocklin was named the game's MVP.
+After the game, Bednarik told Eagles receiver Pete Retzlaff that he felt like Paul Revere's horse, "'The horse did all the work ... but Paul Revere got all the credit.'"

 Gifford hit

-On November 20, 1960, Bednarik knocked New York Giants running back Frank Gifford out of football for over 18 months with one of the most famous tackles in NFL history, sometimes referred to simply as The Hit.
-Bednarik's clothes line tackle of Gifford dropped Gifford immediately to the ground, and he immediately went unconscious.
+On November 20, 1960, in a game between the Eagles and New York Giants at the original Yankee Stadium, Bednarik knocked Giants running back Frank Gifford out of football for over 18 months in one of the most famed tackles in NFL history, often referred to simply as The Hit.
+Bednarik's clothesline tackle of Gifford dropped Gifford immediately to the ground, and Gifford immediately went unconscious.
 Gifford was transported from the field on a stretcher and then to a local hospital, where he was diagnosed with a deep concussion.

-Bednarik was criticized after the game by Giants players and fans for apparently celebrating Gifford's injury and a picture from Sports Illustrated became iconic, showing Bednarik in mid-celebration, right above Gifford as he laid on the field, unconscious.
-Bednarik defended himself by saying that he was celebrating the fumble caused by the hit, which the Eagles recovered and was going to clinch the game for them, and the right to play for the NFL Championship.
+Bednarik was criticized after the game by Giants players and fans for apparently celebrating Gifford's injury.
+A Sports Illustrated photo of Bednarik standing over an unconscious Gifford became iconic, showing Bednarik in mid-celebration, right above Gifford as he lay unconscious on the field.
+Bednarik defended himself by saying that he was celebrating the fumble caused by the hit, which the Eagles recovered and clinched the victory for the Eagles, sending the team to 1960 NFL Championship Game.
 Years later, Gifford called the hit "a clean shot", and said, "Chuck hit me exactly the way I would have hit him."
+Gifford said, "'I didn't bear him any resentment and never have....'"
+The play has been called "one of the most iconic plays in NFL history."

 Quarrel with Noll

-Bednarik had a famous quarrel with Chuck Noll, who once, as a player for the Cleveland Browns, smashed him in the face during a fourth-down punting play.
-A few years later, Bednarik punched Noll in an on-field confrontation after a game, in retaliation.
-NFL commissioner Bert Bell fined Bednarik $500 and ordered him to apologize to Noll for the punch.
+Bednarik had a famous quarrel with future hall of fame coach Chuck Noll, who as a Cleveland Browns player, had smashed him in the face during a fourth-down punting play.
+A few years later, Bednarik punched Noll in an on-field confrontation after a game, which was being televised.
+NFL commissioner Bert Bell was upset about hurting the family-friendly image he wanted for the league, and subsequently fined Bednarik $500 and ordered him to apologize to Noll for the punch.
 According to Bednarik, when he gave the apology, Noll simply responded, "Bullshit."